Blood Pressure Test

 The heart is a muscle and its job is too pump blood around your body to deliver energy and oxygen.
-To do this a certain amount of pressure in your blood vessels is needed to do this.
+To do this a certain amount of pressure in your blood vessels is needed.
 If there is too much pressure in your blood vessels this causes extra strain to be placed on your arteries and heart, which can lead to some serious conditions such as heart attacks, heart failure, kidney disease, stroke or dementia.
 Your blood pressure is measured in millimetres of mercury and is recorded as two figures:

-- Systolic Pressure- the pressure of the blood when your heart beats to pump blood out
+- Systolic Pressure - the pressure of the blood when your heart beats to pump blood out

-- Diastolic- the pressure of the blood when your heart rests in between beats, which reflects how strongly your arteries are resisting blood flow.
+- Diastolic - the pressure of the blood when your heart rests in between beats, which reflects how strongly your arteries are resisting blood flow.